jdkoftinoff/document-start/src/FunStuff.rst

 Fun Stuff
 ############

-.. container:: frontmatter fm.cover
+.. class:: frontmatter fm.cover center

-   .. class:: sponsor

-   | Sponsor is
-   | Me
-   | of the
-   | Fun Society

-   This is the front matter
+  This is the cover

 .. toc